 Homebrewing the point buy system is probably one of the safest things you can homebrew without breaking your game.
 Increasing or decreasing the original 27 point pool will allow your players to create higher or lower-powered characters.
 So long as each PC has access to the same amount of stats to allocate everyone will be equal, and therefore, balanced.

-At first glance point buy looks a bit intimidating.
-There is more math and rules involved with building a character this way.
+At first glance, point buy looks a bit intimidating.
+There’s more math and rules involved with building a character this way.
 However, it is well worth the extra time to use the point buy system to make an evenly balanced party.
 No one is left out of the spotlight since everyone is evenly balanced.
 DMs will be able to plan their encounters around the entire party having the same base ability which makes their job a bit easier as well.